 This can be used to get students thinking more carefully about physical descriptions of characters.
 I used this as a way to introduce what a professionally written character sounded like to them first and then I got them to look for words and phrases that were used to describe the characters faces.

-You are given several quotes that are linked to Marley.
-Can you find anymore from stave one which would be useful to revise for your exam?
+Use to revise The Ghost of Christmas Present.
+Read through the notes above several times and then test yourself by creating a mind map/bullet point list about the ghost of Christmas Present’s character.
+You have several quotes that are linked to TGOCP.
+Can you find anymore from stave three which would be useful to revise for your exam?